Aratrikaaaa/Aratrikaaaa/README.md

 - 👋 Hi, I’m Aratrika
 - 👀 I’m like building cool softwares
 - 🌱 I’m currently in grade 9
--  noob coder
-if you like memes, pizza or tech we should definitely connect
+-if you like memes, pizza or tech we should definitely connect

 <!---